 7. Schedule (Optional) - The schedule function allows you to define a schedule when the access should be active and blocking the specified website.
-To define a new schedule, click New Schedule and refer to page 43 " Create Schedules".
+To define a new schedule, click New Schedule and refer to page 34 " Create Schedules".
 After you have created a new schedule, click the drop-down list and the new schedule will be available for selection.
 Note: Before applying scheduling, please ensure your Time settings are configured correct and you have defined a schedule.
-See page 42 to configure Time Settings and see page 43 " Create Schedules" to create a schedule.
+See page 33 to configure Time Settings and see page 34 " Create Schedules" to create a schedule.

-8. Click Add to add the access rule to the table.
+8. Click Add to add the access rule to the Access Rule List.
+Wait of the rule to be added.
 Note: Clicking Reset will discard your settings and clear all fields.

-Note: In the URL Fille List, you can edit a rule by clicking under the Edit column next to the rule you would like to edit.
+Note: In the URL Fille List, you can edit a rule by clicking und next to the rule you would like to edit.
 You can also delete a rule by clicking under the Delete column next to the rule you would like to delete.